cici-ai-club/3M/README.md

 Get resnext features from https://github.com/facebookresearch/ParlAI

 # Reference
-Cite this paper if you find useful or use it.
+Cite this paper if you find useful or use the code.
 ```
 @misc{2103.11186,
 Author = {Chengxi Li and Brent Harrison},